Call for Papers

 - Envisioning space and place: the local and the global, home and abroad, the peripheral and transperipheral

 - Envisioning (the ends of) empire: imperialism, colonialism, sites and sights of war; decolonization, indigenization

 - Political and military forecasting, strategy, optics, campaigns, battlegrounds, political theatre

 - Imagining the future of Romanticism; strategizing its work in the humanities, in the university, and in society

-- Individual 15-20 minute paper presentations: please click on this link: [LINK FORTHCOMING].
-Download and send the completed form to the conference email address at the bottom of this page.
+- Individual 15-20 minute paper presentations, please click on this link: NASSR 2020 Proposal Form.
+NB: Forms missing information or filled out incorrectly will be returned for resubmisison.
+Send the completed form as a Word document (.doc or .docx) to the conference email address at the bottom of this page.